Luxoft/cordentity/cordapp/README.md

 - Attribute - a small piece of information (e.i.
 Bob's age)
 - Schema - a digital description of Attributes an entity can provide (e.i.
 Bob can provide his name and age)
 - Credential - a statement about an Attribute that you can prove to 3rd party (e.i.
 Bob's age is more than 18)
+- Credential Definition - a signed template for a Credential (e.i.
+Bob is ready to issue Credentials about his age)
 - Wallet - local storage for private keys and saved Credentials